lsst-dm/dmtn-007/index.rst

 Putative issues with the ``dipoleMeasurement`` PSF fitting algorithm
 ====================================================================

 The PSF fitting is slow.
-It seems to take ~60MS for some fits (especially for closely-separated dipoles).
+It takes ~60ms for some optimizations on my fast Macbook Pro (longer times, especially for closely-separated dipoles).

 Why is it slow?
 Thoughts on possible reasons (they will need to be evaluated further if deemed important):